philosophydan/philosophydan.github.io/CSPL.md

 <img src="http://www.danieljsinger.com/images/Zev.jpg" style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
-**Dr. William (Zev) Berger** is a fellow with the Center for the Study of Complex Systems at the University of Michigan and a lecturer at Eastern Michigan University.
-His research looks at political epistemology in various forms, his dissertation in particular sought to explain how institutions and social norms condition trust and empathy.
-He also spends a fair amount of time running and trying to stay up on indie music, and once won the Moth by telling a story about his high school experience at a dysfunctional _yeshiva_ (Jewish seminary) in Hamilton, ON.
+**Dr. William (Zev) Berger** is a post-doctoral fellow with the Philosophy, Politics, and Economics program at the University of Pennsylvania.
+With a PhD in Political Science, his research looks at political epistemology in various forms, attending to matters like affective trust, democratic theory, and political inequality.
+He also spends a fair amount of time running and trying to stay up on indie music.
+Don't try to get coffee with him, though.
+He's annoying about coffee.

 <br style="clear:both" />